anquanscan/sec-tools/README.md

 [shodanwave](https://github.com/jimywork/shodanwave): Shodanwave is a tool for exploring and obtaining information from Netwave IP Camera.
 [hashpass](https://github.com/stepchowfun/hashpass): A simple password manager with a twist.
 [ViperMonkey](https://github.com/decalage2/ViperMonkey): A VBA parser and emulation engine to analyze malicious macros.
 [Brute-Force-Login](https://github.com/Sanix-Darker/Brute-Force-Login): Proof -Of-Concept Brute Force Login on a web-site with a good dictionary of words
+[Sherlock](https://github.com/gbiagomba/Sherlock): This script is designed to help expedite a web application assessment by automating some of the assessment steps (e.g., running nmap, sublist3r, metasploit, etc.)